GLStephen/flutter-atlanta-codespace-demo/README.md

   * CLT - Change Lead Time - measures the time it takes for a code commit or change to be successfully deployed to production.
 It reflects the efficiency of your delivery pipeline
   * DF - Deployment Frequency - measures how often application changes are deployed to production.
 Higher deployment frequency indicates a more agile and responsive delivery process
 * Stability
-  * CFP - Change Fail Percentage - measures the percentage of deployments that cause failures in production, requiring hotfixes or rollbacks.
+  * CFP - Change Fail Percentage - measures the percentage of deployments that cause failures in production, ---requiring hotfixes or rollbacks---.
 A lower change failure rate indicates a more reliable delivery process.
+This is not bugs!
+It's failures that require hotfixes and rollbacks.
   * FDRT - Failed Deployment Recovery Time - measures the time it takes to recover from a failed deployment.
 A lower recovery time indicates a more resilient and responsive system.
 * Optimizing CLT, DF & FDRT and starts with Reliable, Repeatable, Adapatable Development Environments

 ### Questions about DORA?

+- few orgs are perfect - if you're able to have very low FDRT you may allow higher CFP, you all in the mobile world with device updates and lead times for app stores may have a fixed lower bound for FDRT so you have to improve CFP

 ### development ergonomics or developer experience (DX) is key